lornasw93/christine-lorna.mentoring/retro.md

 * Didn't get much chance to continue with the portfolio site, but overall was really productive due to planning ahead

 #### Feedback
-* i think the reason why the session wasnt that productivewe was; 1)we were still finding our footing and 2)because we didnt have a plan, we became a bit aimless and i think that made you doubt what you were saying.
+* I think the reason why the session wasnt that productivewe was: 1) we were still finding our footing (2) because we didnt have a plan, we became a bit aimless and I think that made you doubt what you were saying.

 ### ✨ Session 4 - Thu 1 Apr 21 @ 2hrs
 #### What went well?